gonzalezvl/Hydra-Training-Workshop-June-2015/Day2/Day_2_PM_Practical.md

 D. Open HTML file and assess results.

 #####3.
 Assembly with Velvet - module `bioinformatics/velvet/1.2.10`
 Velvet (https://www.ebi.ac.uk/~zerbino/velvet/) is a de novo genomic assembler specially designed for short read sequencing technologies.
-Velvet runs in parallel (OPENMP).
+Velvet runs in parallel (OPENMP: multi-thread).
 The velvet assembler runs in a two set process; by first running `velveth` and then by running `velvetg`. `velveth` helps you construct the dataset for the following program, `velvetg`, and indicate to the system what each sequence file represents. `velvetg` is the core of Velvet where the de Bruijn graph is built then manipulated.

 A. Generate a qsub file to assemble your data (sequences.fq) with `velveth`. `velveth` takes in a number of sequence files, produces a hashtable, then outputs two files in an output directory (creating it if necessary), Sequences and Roadmaps, which are necessary to `velvetg`.